TampereJS/tamperejs-org/docs/modules/README.md

 ## Module structure

-Each module should contain list of:
+Each module should contain following parts:

+- Short description of the module itself
+- Short description of the purpose of the module
-- List of interfaces between
+- List of interfaces between modules
 - Tests to determine if change can be approved